LT-IntroToAI-SY2526/assignment-1-mattyoung-2/a1_writeup.md

 After completing your problems, reflect on:

 1. **What was your initial experience with Python?** How did it compare to other programming languages you've used?
+My initial expereicne with python was that it was pretty challenging and kind of hard to get used to.
+It is definetely much more complex then codehs.

 2. **How did you use AI effectively?** Give specific examples of good prompts you used and what you learned from the responses.
+I used it affectively to give me questions for me to work out the solutions.
+A good prompt was to decide which 3 numbers were larger and I learned how to deal with those types of problems.

 3. **What concepts were most challenging?** How did AI help you understand them?
+The concepts that were the most challenging was learning the duck duck goose code, AI helped me with that.

 4. **What did you learn about collaborating with AI?** What strategies worked best for learning rather than just getting answers?
+I learned that the best thing for AI is to ask very specific questions and and ask around the solutions to get the most for your learning experience.